Entry requirements for Indonesia

 Day 7.
 Amed → Nusa Penida

-Peguyangan Waterfall, a waterfall located at the bottom of a cliff.
+Peguyangan Waterfall, a waterfall located at the bottom of a cliff

-Bath and sunset at Crystal Bay
+Bath and sunset in Crystal Bay

 Day 8.
-Nusa Penida → Uluwatu, Bali in 10 days
+Nusa Penida → Uluwatu

 Kelingking Beach, the most famous place on the island